CliMA/ClimateMachine.jl/experiments/TestCase/readme.md

 To make the domain height of rising thermal bubble similar to that of the GCM, set `zmax = FT(30000)`.

+## Numerical Flux
+Rusanov flux is used by default.
+To use other numerical fluxes, specify `numerical_flux_first_order`.

 ## Filter
 The default filters are:
 - No filter or hyperdiffusion for rising thermal bubble